emqx/blog/en/202006/emqx-mqtt-broker-k8s-cluster.md

   emqx-service   ClusterIP   10.96.54.205   <none>        1883/TCP,8883/TCP,8081/TCP,8083/TCP,8084/TCP,18083/TCP   58s
   ```

-+ Use the IP provided by Service to view API of EMQ X Broker
++ Use the IP provided by Service to view API of EMQX Broker

   ```
   $ curl 10.96.54.205:8081/status